IlyaRice/Enterprise-RAG-Challenge-3-AI-Agents/docs/erc3/erc3-prod_specs.md

 ### Task 70: t070

-**Task:** Which customer has more projects: NordPort Logistics Operations or Visegrad Industry Components?
+**Task:** Which customer has more projects: Adriatic Marine Services Provider or CentralSteel Engineers?
 Link only the customer that has more, or none if they are tied.

 ---

 ### Task 71: t071

-**Task:** Which customer has more projects: Benelux industrial floor applicator Benelux Floor Solutions or Polish structural steel engineering customer CentralSteel Engineering?
+**Task:** Which customer has more projects: French food processor - FreshFoods or Serbian rail component customer?
 Link only the customer that has more, or none if they are tied.

 ---

 ### Task 72: t072

-**Task:** Which customer has more projects: Benelux industrial floor applicator Benelux Floor Solutions or Wiener Linien?
+**Task:** Which customer has more projects: Central European OEM component supplier Visegrad Industrial Components or Spanish Government?
 Link only the customer that has more, or none if they are tied.

+**Gotcha:** One of these doesn't exist, need to clarify first

 ---

 ### Task 73: t073

 **Task:** I need to pick employee of the month.
-Who participates in more projects: Claudio Fabbri or Marion Blanchet?
+Who participates in more projects: Élodie François or Michele Parisi?
 Link only the employee that has more or both, if they are tied

 ---

 ### Task 74: t074

-**Task:** Well, bogie component coating system project for BalkanRail Components needs stronger capability in Technical coatings knowledge.
+**Task:** Well, fire-protection certification project for Iberia Construction Group needs stronger capability in German language.
 Who would be the best internal expert outside of the project to consult?

 ---

 ### Task 75: t075

-**Task:** Find me the least skilled person in Quality management systems (pick the one with more project work, if multiple match)
+**Task:** Find me the least skilled person in German language (pick the one with more project work, if multiple match)

 ---

 ### Task 76: t076

-**Task:** Find me the least busy person with interest in Interest in process / quality improvement
+**Task:** Find me the least busy person with interest in Willingness to travel

+**Gotcha:** multiple constraints.
+MUST include least busy employees with max interest.
+SHOULD NOT include employees with no interest or that are more busy.
+The rest is optional.

 ---

 ### Task 77: t077

 **Task:** I want to upskill an employee.
-Get me a list of employees, that can coach Bošković Saša on his skills to improve them further.
+Get me a list of employees, that can coach Venturi Irene on his skills to improve them further.

+**Gotcha:** MUST include employees with highest total skill delta.
+SHOULD NOT include employees that can not teach anything.
+The rest is optional.

 ---

 ### Task 78: t078

-**Task:**  What is workload of Giulia Rossi across current projects?
+**Task:**  What is workload of Miroslav Kostić across current projects?

 ---

 ### Task 79: t079

-**Task:**  What is workload of Richter Charlotte across current projects?
+**Task:**  What is workload of Georges Aurélie across current projects?

 ---

 ### Task 80: t080

-**Task:** What is the department of Goran
+**Task:** What is the department of Claudia

+**Gotcha:** potentially ambiguous name

 ---

 ### Task 81: t081

-**Task:** What is the role of Testa at Operations – Serbia debottlenecking initiative
+**Task:** What is the role of Monti at Freezer room floor trial

+**Gotcha:** potentially ambiguous name but small project

 ---